McDrak/Tesis/docs/Tesis-v0.2.md

     -   Health: Amount of health that a player has.
 It can be affected by electricity or fire and restored by water.
-When health is affected the Field of View is reduced until it narrows to the center.
+When health is affected the Field of View is blurred in a red tint until it narrows to the center.

     -   Sanity: Represents the madness level a player currently has.
 It can be affected by using the primary object.
-When sanity is affected, key object's sounds can be distorted and "The Voices" come closer faster to the player, additionally the player's vision starts blurring around the edges with darkness.
+When sanity is affected, key object's sounds can be distorted and "The Voices" come closer faster to the player, additionally the player's vision starts reducing around the edges with darkness.

     -   Inventory: Represents the object a player has in each hand.
 He can't carry any other object.
 Additionally, the player will